FPU Lesson 6: Dave Ramsey’s Insurance Advice

-But after listening to Dave in this lesson, I’ve realized it might be wiser to either decrease it or eventually get rid of it altogether.
+After listening to Dave in this lesson, I realized it might be wise to either decrease the policy or eventually get rid of it altogether.

 This is because once you’re completely out of debt and you have some wealth built up, you can insure yourself.
 We’re not in this position yet, but it’s nice to know that when we are we can drop the premium.

 The two types that Dave talks about are term and cash value life insurance.